phuse-org/SENDConform/pages/send/send_shacl_shapes.md

 folder: send
 ---

-<font class='outdated'>The information on this page is undergoing revision as of 2020-02-05, starting with Rules SD0083 and SD1001 and progressing down the page.</font>
+<font class='outdated'>The information on this page is currently undergoing revision, starting with Rules SD0083 and SD1001 and progressing down the page.</font>

 <a name='animalsubjectshape'></a>
 ## Animal Subject Shape